fiza1122/WaterIntakeTracker/README.md

 # WaterIntakeTracker

-The Water Intake Calculator is a simple application that helps users track their daily water intake and set goals for staying hydrated.
+The Water Intake Tracker is a simple application that helps users track their daily water intake and set goals for staying hydrated.
 It provides a user-friendly interface to input and visualize water consumption data.

 ## Features of Application